-What is it about penny stocks that drive traders wild?
+What is it about penny stocks that drive traders wild and how can you find the best plays?

 While they are far riskier than their bluechip counterparts, penny stocks allow traders to purchase large blocks of shares with minimal funds.
 If a stock musters up the momentum and moves only a few cents, the payoff could be significant.